ElfFriend-DnD/foundryvtt-dnd5eCharacterActions/README.md

 ## API

-After the hook `CharacterActions5eReady` is fired, the following api methods are expected to be available on the `globalThis`: `CAL5E`:
+After the hook `CharacterActions5eReady` is fired, the following api methods are expected to be available in the `game.modules` entry for this module: `game.modules.get('character-actions-list-5e').api`:

 ### `async renderActionsList(actorData: Actor5eCharacter, appId: number): HTMLElement`